jjhutchi/NFL-Losers-2021/NFL_losers_pool_2021.md

 1. Pick the lowest probability of winning each week
 2. Pick the lowest probability of winning each team
-3. Pick the team ina given week with the largest change if they're not selected.
+3. Pick the team in a given week with the largest change if they're not selected.
 4. [TBD] Pick the combination of games that lead to the lowest sum of win probabilities across all the weeks.